 Should you succumb to a sore throat while travelling, try these tips to help ease the pain and discomfort.

-- Keep up your fluids — While on a plane drink plenty of fluids, especially water and hot tea to keep the throat moist or soothe an irritated throat.
-Before you get to the airport, it may be beneficial to gargle with warm salt water or use a specialised sore throat gargle.
+- Keep up your fluids — While on a plane drink plenty of fluids, especially water and hot tea to help keep the throat moist or soothe an irritated throat.
+Before you get to the airport, it might be helpful to gargle with warm salt water or use a specialised sore throat gargle.

-- Consider lozenges – Keep lozenges on hand while travelling to help increase saliva production and ease a sore throat.
+- Suck on a lozenge— Keep lozenges on hand while travelling to help increase saliva production and ease a sore throat.

-- Humidify your hotel room – Hotel rooms are often over‐heated or over air‐conditioned which may aggravate a sore throat.
-Either carry a travel sized humidifier or sit for several minutes in a steamy bathroom for symptomatic relief.
+- Humidify your hotel room— The air-conditioning or heating in your hotel room may aggravate a sore throat.
+Either carry a travel-sized humidifier or sit for several minutes in a steamy bathroom for symptomatic relief.